liuyulvv/rcgal_doc/docs/kernel/point-2.md

 # Point2

 `Point2` is a two-dimensional point in the Cartesian coordinate system.
-It is a fundamental concept of the kernel, which is used to represent the coordinates of geometric objects.

 ![Point2](/img/point-2.png)